 Dr. Paul Hodges undertook the difficult task of explaining the intricate connection between the respiratory / pelvic floor / and abdominal muscles.
+Through this article, you will also get an understanding of the symptoms and treatment of pelvic congestion syndrome.
 I have the difficult task of summarizing what he presented!
 Dr. Hodges has a presentation style I really enjoyed – pose a question first and then proceed to address that question.

 Question 1 – Do the muscles of respiration and continence contribute to postural control of the trunk?